Piotr1215/aiverse/README.md

-# ai-coreutils
+# aiverse

-> What GNU coreutils are to Unix, ai-coreutils are to AI-assisted development
+> A universe of AI-augmented utilities - what GNU coreutils are to Unix, aiverse is to AI-assisted development

 ## Philosophy

 Unix coreutils (`ls`, `grep`, `sed`) operate on text streams through standard interfaces.
-AI-coreutils leverage Claude's capabilities through slash commands, agents, hooks, and MCP servers.
+Aiverse utilities leverage Claude's capabilities through slash commands, agents, hooks, and MCP servers.

 ### The Evolution